Best tutorial for Maven settings file | Sample mvn settings.xml example

 How to configure Proxy settings in settings.xml maven application

-settings.xml contains a proxies tag to configure multiple proxy configurations.
+The settings.xml file includes a <proxies> tag to configure multiple proxy settings.

 <proxies>